ida/adi.playlist/README.txt

 This product takes advantage of browser-native audio-players, using the audio-tag introduced with HTML5 and the fact that all major browsers support this by now, dropping the need to provide a serverside-player.

-However there are restrictions of supporting all of the possible audio-file-formats, depending on the browser'S capabilities or choosen lack of support.
+However there are restrictions of supporting all of the possible audio-file-formats, depending on the browser's capabilities or choosen lack of support.

 The add-on was written to use in conjunction with OGG-formats ('.ogg'-extension), expressing the love of the author for open (=non-proprietary) standards, dropping support to Safari, the only major-browser not supporting Vorbis.